 The opening theme begins basically the same as the regular one.
 Kermit opens up the "O" in The Muppet Show logo to announce "It's The Muppet Show with tonight's guest star, Miss Juliet Prowse" (though this intro was later reshot) and then cuts to the logo rising in front of the stage with the orchestra pit in frame followed by the shots of Zoot with Crazy Harry and Rowlf at the piano.

 The next shot is the female chorus singing the first verse in front of the curtain but not the same one that was later shot and used.
 The female chorus does still include Janice and Miss Piggy in brown wigs with two female whatnots.
-(Since the female chorus members reappear in the final verse, they kept the same ladies with the same look to maintain continuity.)
+(The same chorus members reappear on the risers in the final verse.
+One whatnot is a bit different than its replacement in the reshot opening.)

 Like the previous verse, the male chorus was later reshot but the members of it are a bit different.
 Boppity is still there but the other Snake Frackle is there instead of Gloat.
 There is a male pig, but this one has a big orange wig and rock-star like sunglasses and the fourth member is a purple half-man, half-creature whatnot that looks even more bizarre than the somewhat monstery looking whatnot that was later used.
 They do a conga line as they sing:

 (Unlike the female chorus, only Boppity and Snake Frackle reappear in the closing verse; the other two do not.)